-For periods prior to the Reorganization (defined below), the information shown below reflects historical performant of the ICON Emerging Markets Fund, a series of ICON Funds (the "Predecessor Fund") and is based on the NAV per share of the Predecessor Fund prior to the reorganization of the Predecessor Fund on as of the close of business on June 26, 2020.
-Upon completion of the Reorganization, Investor Class and Institutional Class of the Fund assumed the performance, financial and other historical information of the Predecessor Fund.

-Historic information for periods prior to the Reorganization for the Institutional Class and Investor Class shares is based on that of the Class S and Class A shares, respectively, of the Predecessor Fund.
+The Shelton Emerging Markets Fund of SCM Trust is the successor fund to the ICON Emerging Markets Fund (the "Predecessor Fund"), which was reorganized into the Shelton Emerging Markets Fund June 26, 2020.
+All historic performance and financial information for prior to the Reorganization is that of the Predecessor Fund, which was the accounting and performance survivor of the reorganization.
+Historic information for prior to the Reorganization for the Institutional Class and Investor Class shares is based on that of the Class S and Class A shares, respectively, of the Predecessor Fund.

-Best Quarter: 31.29% (Q4, 2020) Worst Quarter: -28.27% (Q1, 2020)
+Best Quarter: 31.29% (Q4, 2020) Worst Quarter: -28.27% (Q1, 2020) Date of inception: 2/25/1997